-- Step 1: verbal warning to the student stating the behaviour - Step 2: Verbal warning to the student and contact to the family stating the problem. - Step 3: Meeting with the family and student to discuss the problem and make a plan going forward and one week away from school at lunch.
+Step 1: verbal warning to the student stating the behaviour

+Step 2: Verbal warning to the student and a phone call to the family stating the problem.

+Step 3: Meeting with the family and student to discuss the problem and make a plan going forward and one week away from school at lunch.

-At lunch, Grade 6-8 students are expected to:
+At lunch, students are expected to:

 - Students in grade 6-8 eat from 12:10-12:35.
-Then go outside from 12:35-12:55. - Students will have access to the snack bar from 12:10-12:30, as well as cell phones - Be polite and clean up after themselves - Use inside voices - Be respectful to the noon supervisors and their peers - Weather permitting, students are expected to go outside from 12:35-12:55 Dress for the weather.
+Then go outside from 12:35-12:55. - Students will have access to the snack bar from 12:10-12:40. - Be polite and clean up after themselves - Use inside voices - Be respectful to the noon supervisors and their peers - Weather permitting, students are expected to go outside from 12:15-12:35.
+Dress for the weather.